Berowra: Geography

-Berowra is located 44 kilometres north of the Sydney CBD and lies at an altitude of 215 metres.
-Surrounded by bushland, it borders the national parks of both the Berowra Valley and Ku-ring-gai Chase.
+Berowra is located 36 kilometres north of the Sydney central business district and lies at an altitude of 215 metres.
+Surrounded by bushland within rugged terrain, it borders the national parks of both the Berowra Valley and Ku-ring-gai Chase.

 Commercial area

-Berowra is largely residential with a small retail precinct lining the Pacific Highway near the train station.
-In May 2007 a new shopping complex opened on Turner Road in Berowra Heights; this was a landmark development for the future prospects of the area.
+Berowra is largely residential with a small retail precinct lining the Pacific Highway near the railway station.
+In May 2007, a new shopping complex opened on Turner Road in Berowra Heights; this was a landmark development for the future prospects of the area.

 Transport

 Berowra is located off the Pacific Highway.
 The Pacific Motorway runs to the east, between Berowra and the Ku-ring-gai Chase National Park.
 In January 1960 a heavy vehicle checking station opened.
 In December 1968 the Pacific Motorway opened from Berowra to the Hawkesbury River.
 As it was a toll road, toll booths were installed at Berowra adjacent to the heavy vehicle checking station.
 This closed when the Pacific Motorway was extended south to Wahroonga in March 1989.

 Berowra railway station is located on the Main Northern line.
-It is served by Sydney Trains North Shore & Western Line and NSW TrainLink Central Coast & Newcastle Line services to Sydney, Hornsby, the Central Coast and Newcastle.
+It is served by Sydney Trains North Shore & Western Line and NSW TrainLink Central Coast & Newcastle Line services to Sydney, Hornsby, and Newcastle.

 History

+The Traditional Owners of the land are the Darug and GuriNgai peoples.
+They had been there at least 15,000 to 20,000 years before European settlers arrived.

-Berowra is an Aboriginal word that means place of many shells.
+Berowra is a Darug word that means place of many shells.
 The Berowra area has many Aboriginal carvings.

 British settlement

 One of the early land grants in the Berowra area was to John Crumpton in 1867.
 George Collingridge was granted 88 acre in 1880 and played a part in having the Main Northern railway line extended, so that a station was opened at Berowra in 1887.
 He also supported the building of a post office in 1900 and a road to Berowra Waters which opened in 1902.
 Berowra Post Office opened on 1 April 1897.
 Mary Wall was granted 60 acre of land near Goodwyn Road off the Pacific Highway in 1887.
-Part of her grant meant she had to be there once a week and so she would walk at night through the bush from Surry Hills and tend to her farm.

-The area grew when the Pacific Highway and railway were built and settlers loved the fishing and surrounding bush.
-Mainly living in tents, the original settlers lived a tough existence and helped everyone.
 The first school was set up in Mary Wall's house before it was moved to what is now the Berowra District Hall on the corner of Berowra Waters Road and Crowley Road roundabout.

+Electrification of the North Shore railway line reached Berowra on 4 June 1958.